verifa/website/src/posts/helsinki-hashicorp-user-group-meetup-5.md

 ---

-**Helsinki HashiCorp User Group (HUG) is a quarterly meetup full of interesting talks and insights about all things HashiCorp, plus a chance to connect with fellow professionals and hobbyists alike.**
+**Helsinki HashiCorp User Group (HUG) is a meetup full of interesting talks and insights about all things HashiCorp, plus a chance to connect with fellow professionals and hobbyists alike.**

 **Time:** Wednesday, 30 November, 17:00-22.00 EET